Dante-Cadiz/pinalytics/README.md

 ## Credits

 - The advice of my Code Institute mentor Sandeep Aggarwal was invaluable in shaping my approach to building this site.
-- No code is directly lifted from external sources.

 ## Notes